-A collection of tales told by the women and girls around you.
+A collection of poems and shorts told by the women and girls around you.

 As the car snakes its way through